Last updated: 23 Apr 2024 | 6615 Views |

 All share a common structure, being divided into two distinct units, the System Side, connecting the Exchange equipment, and the Network Side, connecting the subscribers, interconnection between the two sides is achieved using jumpering or patch cords.

+Terminal blocks for the System side are normally of the "connection" type with monitoring and/or test facilities, allowing the cabling to be tested from the MDF back to the equipment.
 On the Network side the terminal blocks should have the facility to provide over-voltage and/or over-current protection, as well as disconnection and both way ( to exchange or to subscriber ) test capabilities.
-Over-voltage and/or over-current protection isolates the vulnerable Exchange circuitry from any electrical disturbances ( lightning, mains power etc. ) on the Subscriber lines.
+Over-voltage and/or over-current protection isolates the vulnerable Exchange circuitry from any electrical disturbances ( lightning, mains power etc. ) on the Subscriber lines. |

 Analogue and early Digital Telephone exchanges had fixed port numbers i.e. the directory number associated with the port was fixed, which could lead to excessively long jumper runs.